bjss-data-academy/apache-spark-databricks/spark-sql.md

 ```

 ### Spark DDL extensions
-Spark extends the DDL syntax to allow us to create, populate and query tables using complex data types.
+Spark _extends DDL_ syntax to allow us to create, populate and query tables using complex data types.

 Here is a more complex - and highly contrived - example.

-Create and populate a table with a column holding a map of arrays of struct:
+Let's create and populate a table with a column holding a map of arrays of struct:

 ```sql
 CREATE TABLE IF NOT EXISTS `spark-training`.examples (